-Name of the degree to be conferred Doctor of Philosophy in Disability Sciences Educational purpose This program trains researchers who can conduct advanced research on various topics related to disabilities and provides leading education in the field of disability sciences from a global perspective.
-Vision of human resources development To prepare professionals who can provide expert solutions to problems related to people with disabilities from a scientific perspective.
-Specifically, graduates will have a broad knowledge of disabilities and be able to contribute to problem-solving, as well as identify research issues from real-world problems and promote research plans and their implementation with collaborators to solve those issues.
-Competencies specified in diploma policy Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-3. Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?2Have you obtained adequate linguistic skills for international information collection and action?
-6. Research creativity: The ability to discover issues related to disability sciences and create original research (1) Can the student identify and formulate research questions related to disability sciences from a professional standpoint?
-(2) Can the student solve problems related to disability sciences with an original research plan?
-7. Ability to plan and execute research: The ability to plan and execute cutting-edge research on disability sciences 1Can the student develop a long-term research plan for an important issue related to disability sciences?2Can the student research disability sciences based on a research plan they developed and modify it as appropriate?
-8. Research dissemination ability: The ability to disseminate research findings related to disability sciences through academic journals 1Can the student present and discuss their own research findings on disability sciences in class or other settings?
-2Has the student published the findings of their own research on disability sciences in an academic journal?
-9. Ability to understand and communicate about disabilities: Advanced and extensive knowledge of disability sciences and the ability to teach it to others 1Can the student clearly and logically describe the nature of their specialized knowledge in disability sciences?
-10. Ethical understanding and attitude: The ability to implement and teach others the ethical procedures necessary for research and practice in disability sciences 1Has the student completed a research ethics application?
-2Can the student acquire the ethical values and knowledge necessary for research on disability sciences and communicate them clearly?
+University of Tsukuba and related university regulations, and who are deemed to have the following competencies.
+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
+6. Research creativity: The ability to discover issues related to disability sciences and create original research Can the student identify and formulate research questions related to disability sciences from a professional standpoint?
+Can the student solve problems related to disability sciences with an original research plan?
+7. Ability to plan and execute research: The ability to plan and execute cutting-edge research on disability sciences Can the student develop a long-term research plan for an important issue related to disability sciences?
+Can the student research disability sciences based on a research plan they developed and modify it as appropriate?
+8. Research dissemination ability: The ability to disseminate research findings related to disability sciences through academic journals Can the student present and discuss their own research findings on disability sciences in class or other settings?
+Has the student published the findings of their own research on disability sciences in an academic journal?

+- 9. Ability to understand and communicate about disabilities: Advanced and extensive knowledge of disability sciences and the ability to teach it to others - 1 Can the student clearly and logically describe the nature of their specialized knowledge in disability sciences? - 10.
+Ethical understanding and attitude: The ability to implement and teach others the ethical procedures necessary for research and practice in disability sciences - 1 Has the student completed a research ethics application? - 2 Can the student acquire the ethical values and knowledge necessary for research on disability sciences and communicate them clearly?